-Proficiency Exam
+Proficiency Exam Requirement

-The ESOL language proficiency exam is an adaptation of nationally recognized English proficiency tests.
-It consists of three parts: 1) a 100-multiple-choice portion addressing areas of listening, grammar, vocabulary, and reading, 2) a 250-word essay component, prompting written reasons of an opinion with examples and details, 3) an oral questionnaire asking for verbal reasons with examples and supportive information.
+Students are required to take an English Proficiency Exam prior to registering for courses.
+The proficiency exam is an adaptation of nationally recognized English proficiency tests consisting of three categories: 1) multiple-choice questions addressing listening, grammar, vocabulary, and reading, 2) an essay component prompting a written opinion with examples and details, and 3) an oral interview requiring verbal reasoning with examples and supportive information.